uidaholib/main-web-redesign_draft/content/services/reserve/leganto.md

 - Select the "Library Resource List" option.
 This will add the link to your new module.
 - Once the link is added and clicked on, all reading lists associated with your course should show up.
 - For your students to see the list, you will need to make sure the module and the list are not hidden.
+- Please note, the reading list will not display for instructors when they use the "Student View" feature of Canvas.